-When CEA861 timing is selected, the device outputs standards compliant CEA861 timing signals as shown in the figures below; for example 240 active lines per field for SMPTE 125M.
+When CEA861 timing is selected, the device will output standards compliant CEA861 timing signals as shown in the figures below; for example 240 active lines per field for SMPTE 125M.

 The register bit TRS_861 is used to select DFP timing generator mode which follows the vertical blanking timing as defined by the embedded TRS code words.
-This setting is helpful for 525i.
-When TRS_861 is set LOW, DE will go HIGH for 480 lines out of 525.
-When TRS_861 is set HIGH, DE will go HIGH for 487 lines out of 525.